-Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane, storm surge warnings
+Tropical Storm Zeta charges toward U.S. Gulf Coast, prompting hurricane and storm surge warnings

 The strongest winds will be found within Zeta’s core and just to the east, with gusts topping 75 mph likely along the immediate coastline in extreme southeast Louisiana, coastal Mississippi and southwest Alabama.
 A few 85 mph gusts may be clocked in elevated locations near the beaches.

-There remains a chance that Zeta could intensify some at the last minute and come ashore stronger than forecast, perhaps reaching Category 2 strength.
+There remains a chance that Zeta could intensify at the last minute and come ashore stronger than forecast, perhaps reaching Category 2 strength.
 That would present the risk of higher wind gusts in exposed locations, but that does not yet appear likely.

 In metropolitan New Orleans, damaging wind gusts to 70 mph are possible, with higher gusts over Lake Pontchartrain, if the storm’s center passes overhead as is anticipated.

-Winds will weaken significantly as the system moves inland from the Gulf of Mexico, with 35 to 45 mph gusts in inland areas of south central Mississippi and much of central Alabama and western Georgia.
+Winds will weaken significantly as the system moves inland from the Gulf of Mexico, with 35 to 45 mph gusts in inland areas of south-central Mississippi and much of central Alabama and western Georgia.

-A couple isolated tornadoes can’t be ruled out in Zeta’s spiral rain bands east of the center as well.
+A couple of isolated tornadoes can’t be ruled out in Zeta’s spiral rain bands east of the center.

 Storm surge flooding